 [Regulation 5K inserted in Gazette 11 Dec 1998 p.
 6599.]

 5L.
-Notification of details of discharge of waste
+Manner of notifying prescribed (Act s.
+72)

 (1) A notification to the Chief Executive Officer under section 72 of the Act may be given by telephone or facsimile.

 (2) If the notification is given by telephone, notification in writing must be given to the Chief Executive Officer as soon as practicable after the telephone notification.